awsdocs/amazon-sagemaker-developer-guide/doc_source/autopilot-model-support-validation.md

 # Model support and validation<a name="autopilot-model-support-validation"></a>

-Amazon SageMaker Autopilot supports three types of machine learning algorithms to address machine learning problems and uses cross\-validation authomtically when needed\.
+Amazon SageMaker Autopilot supports three types of machine learning algorithms to address machine learning problems and uses cross\-validation automtically when needed\.

 **Topics**
 + [Autopilot algorithm support](#autopilot-algorithm-suppprt)